dihannahdi/bahtsulmasail.tech/project_analysis.md

 2.  **Refactor and Clean Up Frontend Code:** The `DocumentManagementPage` should be refactored to remove unused and redundant code.
 A clear, single source of truth for state and logic should be established.
 3.  **Implement Authentication and Authorization:** Fully integrate `NextAuth.js` and implement the role-based access control described in the project vision.
 4.  **Introduce a Testing Strategy:** Begin writing unit and integration tests for both the backend and frontend to ensure code quality and prevent regressions.
-5.  **Simplify Local Development:** Create a `docker-compose.yml` file to orchestrate the local development environment, making it easier for developers to get started.
+5.  **Simplify Local Development:** Use the provided Azure development setup to maintain consistency between local and production environments.